 Smoking cessation has major health benefits for people of all ages.
-It decreases the risk of a wide range of health issues such as heart attack, stroke, chronic lung disease, and other cancers.
+It decreases the risk of health issues such as heart attack, stroke, chronic lung disease, and other cancers.

 - Choose a method of quitting that suits you and your preferences.
 Some include: